NetaDAOAcademy/CoiningReason/readme.md

 * Jens Beckert, "Trust and the Performative Construction of Markets," from _Max Planck Institute for the Study of Societies Discussion Papers_

-* Edouard Pignot, "Bringing Down the House of Goldman Sachs: Analyzing Corrupt Forms of Trading with Lacan," from _Ephemera: Theory and Politics in Organization_
+* Edouard Pignot, "Bringing Down the House (of Goldman Sachs): Analyzing Corrupt Forms of Trading with Lacan," from _Ephemera: Theory and Politics in Organization_

 **Session 2.12–Money in Crisis (6 December 2023)**

 * Kojin Karatani, "Of Modes of Exchange" and "Toward a World Republic," from _The Structure of World History_

 * Werner Bonefeld, "Monetarism and Crisis," from _Global Capitalism, National State and the Politics of Money_ (eds.
 Werner Bonefeld and John Holloway)

-* Ole Bjerg, "The Financialization of Money," from _Making Money: The Philosophy of Crisis Capitalism_

 * Tomaz Fleischman, Paolo Dini, and Giuseppe Littera, "Liquidity-Saving through Obligation-Clearing and Mutual Credit: An Effective Monetary Innovation for SMEs in Times of Crisis," from _Journal of Risk and Financial Management_